jintazheng/jintazheng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-XR Engineer Qualcomm Technologies Inc.
+XR R&D Qualcomm Technologies Inc.
 Ph.D. degree in Computer Science from Oregon State University.
 B.E.  degree in Computer Science from Sichuan University.